Algorithms¶

 Note

-Optionally, the 3D Centroid location can be sought.
+Optionally, the 1D/3D Centroid location can be sought.
 By command-line parameters, further constraints can be made for the location.

 This basic algorithm does not account for bad data quality or incorrect timing.
-To accomplish that several tests are being made in advance to the final inversion.
+The data is tested and apparently erroneous data is removed prior to the final inversion.

 Seismic phases¶